maddevsio/comedian/README.md

 ### **Step 1**: Create a public HTTPS URL for Comedian
-Install ngrok [ngrok](https://ngrok.com/product) and create a public HTTPS URL for Comedian on your development machine following the instruction from the web
+Install [ngrok](https://ngrok.com/product) and create a public HTTPS URL for Comedian on your development machine following the instruction from the web

 ### **Step 2**: Clone the project
 Copy the project repository to your local machine.
 Note: Go should be already installed!
 If you do not have Go installed, please, follow [installation guidelines](https://golang.org/doc/install) from Go official website to install it and then proceed to Step 2